 - 1. On the Fortify header, select ADMINISTRATION. - In the left pane, select Templates, and then select Bug Filing.
 The Bug Filing page lists the template groups for supported bug trackers. - 3.
 In the table, click the row that shows the template group for your bug tracker plugin.
 The row expands to display details for the pre-defined templates mapped to the description and summary fields for the plugin. - 4.
 Click EDIT. - 5.
-Click + ADD FIELD.

-The ADD TEMPLATE dialog box opens.

-- 6. In the Mapped field box, type the name of the field to map, as it appears in the bug tracker plugin dialog box.
-(Note that you can map only text-based fields.) - 7.
+Click + ADD FIELD. - In the Mapped field box in the ADD TEMPLATE dialog box, type the name of the field to map, as it appears in the bug tracker plugin dialog box.
+(Note that you can map only textbased fields.) - 7.
 In the Template box, type your Velocity Template Language (VTL) statement for the mapping.